Guangyi-Leo/QREAL-result/README.md

 * **Decision Tree:** Ensure you have constructed a complete decision tree.

 ### 2. Contact Support
-If you have confirmed that your submission is correct but you still have not received a result, please contact the **QREAL Website Admin Team**.
+If you have confirmed that your submission is correct but you still have not received a result, please contact the **QREAL Website Admin Team** (see QREAL website).

 **When reporting an issue, please include:**
-1. The **Request File** you submitted.
+1. The **Request File** you submitted (this can be downloaded on the QREAL website).
-2. Your **QREAL Username** (this can be downloaded/found on the QREAL website).
+2. Your **QREAL Username**.